 Tolls.
 The largest part of the Commission's revenues is derived from the collection of all rates, rents, fees, charges, fines or other income derived by the Commission from the vehicular usage of the System and all rights to receive the same (as defined in the Senior Indenture, collectively the "Tolls").
 The Tolls are pledged to secure the Commission's outstanding Senior Revenue Bonds (also referred to herein as the "Turnpike Revenue Bonds") issued under the Senior Indenture and other parity obligations under the Senior Indenture (including certain interest rate swap agreements), which are subject to or may be issued under the terms of the Senior Indenture.
-As of the date of this Official Statement, the Commission has \$5,085,720,000 aggregate principal amount of Turnpike Revenue Bonds outstanding under the Senior Indenture.
+As of the date of this Official Statement, \$5,254,460,000 in aggregate principal amount of fixed and variable rate Turnpike Revenue Bonds are Outstanding under the Senior Indenture.
 The foregoing amount includes certain notes evidencing and securing \$200,000,000 in loans (issued in four tranches) through the Immigrant Investor Program (known as the EB-5 visa program) administered by U.S. Citizenship and Immigration Services, the proceeds of which are being used to fund a portion of the I-95 Interchange project (the "EB-5 Loans").
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - Certain Financial Information" for additional information on the EB-5 Loans (and for information on an expected additional borrowing under the Immigrant Investor Program of up to \$800,000,000).
-Also included in the principal amount outstanding under the Senior Indenture is \$886,135,000 aggregate principal amount of floating rate notes, which includes a direct purchase obligation in the principal amount of \$140,320,000.
+Also included in the principal amount outstanding under the Senior Indenture is \$1,011,135,000 aggregate principal amount of floating rate notes, which includes a direct purchase obligation in the principal amount of \$140,320,000.
 Other obligations issued and Outstanding under the Senior Indenture include the Commission's obligations under various interest rate swap agreements having a total current notional amount of \$978,836,000.
 See APPENDIX A - "THE PENNSYLVANIA TURNPIKE COMMISSION - CERTAIN FINANCIAL INFORMATION."
-The Tolls are not pledged to secure the Subordinate Revenue Bonds, the Special Revenue Bonds, the Oil Franchise Tax Revenue Bonds (as defined below) or the Registration Fee Revenue Bonds (as defined below).
+The Tolls are not pledged to secure the Subordinate Revenue Bonds, the Special Revenue Bonds (as defined below).
 Certain payments made from moneys in the General Reserve Fund which are derived from Tolls are, however, pledged on a wholly subordinate basis to secure payments due on Subordinate Revenue Bonds, including the 2017 Subordinate Bonds.